maxkaran/FractionCalculator/README.md

 The FractionDLL folder holds code that converts the fraction class to a dll.

 Fraction Class holds the actual C++ code for the fraction class.

+To run the calculator, download the project, then run the .exe file in the solution folder.